Breword/tmux/Getting-Started.md

 The default prefix key is `C-b`, which means the `Ctrl` key and `b`.
 In tmux, modifier keys are shown by prefixing a key with `C-` for the control key, `M-` for the meta key (normally `Alt` on modern computers) and `S-` for the shift key.
-These may be combined together, so 'C-M-x' means pressing the control key, meta key and `x` together.
+These may be combined together, so `C-M-x` means pressing the control key, meta key and `x` together.

 When the prefix key is pressed, tmux waits for another key press and that